Why Is My Chickens Comb Pale?

 Hormonal Changes

 Hormonal fluctuations during a chicken’s life cycle can influence comb color.
-For example, in laying hens, the comb may become brighter and more vibrant when they are at the peak of their egg-laying cycle due to increased estrogen levels.
+For example, in laying hens, the comb may become brighter and more vibrant when they peak their egg-laying cycle due to increased estrogen levels.

 Maturity and Age